-Among geochemical data, the isotope composition of carbon, nitrogen, and sulfur in rocks enables the genesis estimation of organic matter.
-Table 5.8.1 shows the results of stable isotope studies of arbon, nitrogen and sulfur.
+Among geochemical data, the isotope composition of carbon, nitrogen, and sulfur in rocks enables the identification of the source and/or environment of the deposition of organic matter.
+Table 5.8.1 shows the results of stable isotope studies of carbon, nitrogen and sulfur.